ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 ### Deploying Your Applcation

-All of the major cloud providers provide some sort of introductory and Always Free plan for
+All of the major cloud providers provide some sort of introductory free and "always free" plan for providing cloud resources for your application.

 [free-for.dev](https://free-for.dev/) is a good resource for finding free resources that developers can use to experiment with without incurring any cost.

 ## Backstory

 Retail store owners have limited space on their shelves with which they can use.
 Even for store owners doing E-Commerce, there is a limited set of capacity they have to "warehouse" the products they sell.
 For store owners who sell seasonal items, demand for those items tapers off sharply as that season comes to a close.

 No store owner wants to be left with a bunch of Halloween decor after October 31st if they are trying to prepare to sell products for the Fall and Winter holidays like Thanksgiving and Christmas.

 We want to create a simple application that will allow a small business owner to run some what-if scenarios that will allow them to create a plan to put their products on clearance so they can get rid of their excess inventory.